The Pantheon Paris: Welcome

 Again, we can’t really stress enough to Paris tourists or visitors, the sights this building offers are quite fantastic, as such, you can literally see almost the entirety of Paris.

-The inside architecture is visually amazing: it has the Gothic decorations combined with the mainly classical style of the building, thus creating the
+The inside architecture is visually amazing: it has the Gothic decorations combined with the mainly classical style of the building, thus creating the much-admired neoclassical monument.

-The Pantheon is a must-see when you visit Paris, both because of the imposing architecture, and finally, with respect to the people that made
+The Pantheon is a must-see when you visit Paris, both because of the imposing architecture, and finally, with respect to the people that made France and the world a better place.

 One additional fact about the Paris Pantheon it’s where astronomer Jean Bernard Léon Foucault held his famous experiment in 1851 that proved that the world spins on an axis, as opposed to staying still.